-NY Post accuses Facebook of covering for Black Lives Matter after blocking home-buy story
+NY Post, Daily Mail accuse Facebook of covering for BLM after blocking home-buy stories

 While social media is filled with what the Post called “wildly inaccurate and hateful content,” tech platforms that claim to be neutral will “step in to censor and cover for Joe Biden.
 They’ll cover for China.
 And now they’ll cover for Black Lives Matter.”

-Also on Thursday, Twitter banned the account of Project Veritas president James O’Keefe after he posted a series of hidden-camera videos with a CNN technical director who said the network had deliberately targeted former President Trump for defeat.
+Also on Thursday, Twitter banned the account of Project Veritas President James O’Keefe after he posted a series of hidden-camera videos with a CNN technical director who said the network had deliberately targeted former President Trump for defeat.

 Mr. O’Keefe said he would file a lawsuit against the platform on Monday.
 Twitter had previously permanently suspended the accounts of Project Veritas and Project Veritas Action.